DAFoam/DAFoam.github.io/pages/mydoc/mydoc_user_guide_openfoam.md

 Wall boundaries (such as the wing) typically use a `zeroGradient` pressure boundary condition type.
 As mentioned previously, the symmetry planes always receive the `symmetry` type boundary condition (in the following sections, 1.4-1.8 we will omit discussion of this in an effort to reduce redundancy).
 The pressure far field domain uses an outletInlet boundary condition, where inlets are `zeroGradient` while outlets are `fixedValue`.

 ### 1.4 Turbulent Kinematic Viscosity (nut)
 The following sections (1.4-1.5) are all turbulence field values.
 It is not uncommon, though not all the time necessary, to use wall functions for these values (mesh y+ > 30).
-For now, we will just state the use of wall functions and point the reader to the advanced user guide for in-depth details on wall functions and their applications within OpenFOAM.
+For now, we will just state the use of wall functions and point the reader to the [advanced OpenFOAM user guide](https://www.openfoam.com/documentation/user-guide) for in-depth details on wall functions and their applications within OpenFOAM.
 The discussion for these turbulent fields will also be brief, as the types of boundary conditions specified largely remain unchanged aside from the `wing` boundary.
 For the turbulent viscosity, we use the wall function `nutUSpaldingWallFunction`.
 Similar as before, this is a wall function specifically designed for the `nut` turbulent field.

 <pre>
 dimensions      [0 2 -1 0 0 0 0];